Vietnam.vn - Nền tảng quảng bá Việt Nam

 In his online speech, Prime Minister Narendra Modi emphasized: “Connectivity is not just about bringing two cities closer together, it is also about bringing our countries closer together, our people closer together and our hearts closer together.”

-Recalling Nagapattinam's rich maritime trade history as well as the song Sindhu Nadhiyin Misai about the bridge connecting the two countries by famous Tamil poet Subramania Bharati, the Indian leader asserted: "The ferry service brings alive all those historical and cultural connections."
+Recalling Nagapattinam's rich maritime trade history as well as the song Sindhu Nadhiyin Misai about the bridge connecting the two countries by renowned Tamil poet Subramania Bharati, the Indian leader asserted: "The ferry service brings alive all those historical and cultural connections."

 The Prime Minister also gave a broader view on India's cooperation with Sri Lanka, saying that fintech, energy and digital payments are potential areas of mutual benefit.